ouvaa/ouvaa.github.io/README.md

 ## What was used in research?

-All major world languages including Sanskrit.
+All major world languages including Sanskrit, heavily influenced by pidgin.

 ## Contributing